praetorian-inc/praetorian-cli/README.md

 password = 8epu9bQ2kqb8qwd.GR
 ```

-For more advanced configuration options, as well as authentication in organizations that use SSO.
+For more advanced configuration options, as well as SSO.
 See [the documentation on
 the keychain file](https://github.com/praetorian-inc/praetorian-cli/blob/main/docs/plugin-development.md).